portertech/wh40k_tools_for_assist/README.md

 - **Technology**: "What is a Bolter?", "Explain Warp travel"
 - **Concepts**: "What is the Warp?", "Describe the Astronomican"

+### Game Rules (Wahapedia)
+- **Core Rules**: "How does the shooting phase work?", "Explain mortal wounds"
+- **Stratagems**: "What stratagems can Space Marines use?"
+- **Faction Rules**: "What are the Astra Militarum army rules?"
+- **Detachments**: "Tell me about the Gladius Task Force detachment"
+- **Abilities**: "What is the Feel No Pain ability?"

-The integration will automatically search both wikis if both are enabled, giving your assistant access to comprehensive lore information.
+The integration will search enabled sources based on the query, giving your assistant access to both comprehensive lore and game rules.

 ---